jongdory/jongdory.github.io/blog/_posts/2014-01-01-example-content.md

 excerpt_separator: <!--more-->
 ---

+Celeste also supports truncated post previews that are customizable on a per-post basis.
+This is a sample of how a truncated post looks like.
+Click on **Read more** to see the rest of the post!

 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.
 </div>